tesseract-ocr/tessdoc/TrainingTesseract.md

 *How to use the tools provided to train Tesseract 3.03–3.04 for a new language.*

+**Important note**: Before you invest time and efforts on training Tessetact, it is highly recommended to read the [ImproveQuality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) page.

 For training Tesseract 3.00–3.02 see [Training Tesseract 3.00 – 3.02](Training Tesseract 3.00 – 3.02).
 For training Tesseract 2.0x see [TrainingTesseract2](TrainingTesseract2).